Edward Black (producer): World War Two

-James Mason later recalled than when World War Two broke out, Black "called everyone on to the set at Islington and told them that there was to be no more production at the studio because, in the event of an air-raid, the huge power chimney was likely to collapse and crush everybody."
-The studio was half way though filming Band Waggon with Arthur Askey.
+James Mason later recalled that when World War Two broke out, Black "called everyone on to the set at Islington and told them that there was to be no more production at the studio because, in the event of an air-raid, the huge power chimney was likely to collapse and crush everybody."
+The studio was half way through filming Band Waggon with Arthur Askey.
 This was halted and the following week filming resumed at Lime Grove.
 Other comedies included Charley's (Big-Hearted) Aunt (1940) with Askey, Gasbags (1941) with the Crazy Gang, The Ghost Train (1941) with Askey, Hi Gang!
 (1941) with Ben Lyon and Bebe Daniels (based on their radio show), I Thank You (1941) with Askey and Back-Room Boy (1942) with Askey.
 Charley's Aunt was a key film in the career of Phyllis Calvert, who would be another Black discovery.

 Black did not neglect dramas either such as For Freedom (1940) with Fyffe, The Girl in the News and Night Train to Munich with Lockwood, Neutral Port (1940) with Fyffee, and Once a Crook (1941) with Gordon Harker.

 A prestigue production was The Remarkable Mr. Kipps (1941) directed by Carol Reed from script by Launder and Gilliat starring Michael Redgrave and Phyllis Calvert.
 War films included Inspector Hornleigh Goes to It (1941), Cottage to Let (1941) from director Anthony Asquith, and Uncensored (1942) from Asquith with Phyllis Calvert.

 Another prestige film was The Young Mr. Pitt (1942) directed by Carol Reed from a Launder Gilliat script.
 It was one of the most popular movies at the British box office that year.
 Black would alternate these with comedies such as King Arthur Was a Gentleman (1942) with Askey, It's That Man Again (1943) with Tommy Handley (based on his radio show), and Miss London Ltd. (1943) with Askey.
 Miss London Ltd was the directorial debut of Val Guest.

 In May 1941 Black formed his own company, Edward Black Productions.

 Black also produced war films such as We Dive at Dawn (1943) from Anthony Asquith.
 This film helped make a star of John Mills, who Black put under option after seeing him stage.

 In the words of one writer, Black "held the studio together during its most difficult period, backed Laundner and Gilliat in establishing a strong script department, retained the services of some of the best cameramen in the business, and put under contract a number of promising actors."